Home | Volume 48 | Article number 54

 Conclusion Up Down

 The AYALHIV population is growing, with the majority of them acquiring the infection through vertical transmission.
-About two-fifth of them had lost at least one parent, which makes them vulnerable to socio-economic and psychological challenges.
+About two-fifths of them had lost at least one parent, which makes them vulnerable to socio-economic and psychological challenges.
 Programmatic interventions should focus on this vulnerable group to avert the issue of them becoming the fulcrum of the HIV epidemic and also have the needed support to be mentally stable.
 Data must be strengthened as a primary driver of transformation among AYALHIV since it is critical to ensure fairness and enablement among them.

 What is known about this topic